 These apples were pounded inside a stainless steel milk churn and then pressed inside a stainless steel lined garage press.
 After about 9 hours work, I got 5 gallons of juice which fermented naturally.

 Welcome to Rosie's website!
-We are now in our tenth year of cider making.
+We are now in our eleventh year of cider making.

 I used to make country wines when I was a boy, but it took another 30 years before I thought making cider would be a good way to combine a number of my hobbies.